mathamphetamine/Renaissance_Stock_Ranking/docs/data_extraction_guide.md

   - Process data in smaller batches (e.g., 100 stocks at a time)
   - Consider using the Bloomberg API if you have programming experience
   - See the [Bloomberg API Guide](bloomberg_api_guide.md) for automated extraction

+### Problem: Not all NIFTY 500 constituents are available
+**Solution**: Verify that you're looking at the current NIFTY 500 index.
+Some constituents may have been added or removed recently.
+Use the most recent official list.

+### Problem: Missing historical price data for some stocks
+**Solution**: Some stocks might have been newly listed or may not have price data for the entire period.
+The system can handle these gaps, but try to get as complete data as possible.

+### Problem: Dates are not in the correct format
+**Solution**: Ensure dates are in YYYY-MM-DD format.
+In Excel, select the date column and apply formatting: Custom > "yyyy-mm-dd".

+### Problem: UTF-8 encoding issues in company names
+**Solution**: Save your CSV files with UTF-8 encoding.
+In Excel: File > Save As > Select CSV > Tools > Web Options > Encoding > "Unicode (UTF-8)".

 ## Summary Checklist